To amend the Toxic Substances Control Act to reduce the health risks posed by asbestos-containing products, and for other purposes.

 The bill’s titles are written by its sponsor.

-This bill was introduced on August 1, 2007, in a previous session of Congress, but was not enacted.
+This bill was introduced on August 2, 2007, in a previous session of Congress, but it did not receive a vote.

 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.

 Bills numbers restart every two years.
 That means there are other bills with the number H.R.
 3339.
 This is the one from the 110th Congress.

 This bill was introduced in the 110th Congress, which met from Jan 4, 2007 to Jan 3, 2009.
 Legislation not enacted by the end of a Congress is cleared from the books.

 We recommend the following MLA-formatted citation when using the information you see here in academic work: